Crisis at X: Elon Musk’s Battle with Advertisers and the Future of the Social Network

 The exodus of advertisers

 “You don’t have to be an expert to understand that attacking companies that pay X’s bills is not good for business,” commented Jasmine Enberg of Insider Intelligence.
-“Most advertiser boycotts on social media have been short-lived, but this one could last. »
+“Most advertiser boycotts on social media have been short-lived, but this one might last. »

 Jasmine Enberg insists that “X is not an essential platform for many advertisers, so temporarily withdrawing from it is quite painless” – for them.